akeneo/pim-helpcenter/content/md/first-steps/manage-locales.md

 And that's it!
 Your `en_HK` locale is activated for your channel!

 :::warning
-Your locale will not have a label thus it is not possible to add it directly in the channel's settings page.
+You can only enable your new locale with a channel import.
+It will not work using the user interface.
 :::